KGHL (AM)

 KGHL (790 kHz) is an AM radio station broadcasting a classic country format licensed to Billings, Montana, United States.
-The station is currently owned by KGHL Radio LLC, which is owned by the Northern Broadcasting System and features programming from CBS News Radio, Compass Media Networks, and United Stations Radio Networks.
+The station is owned by KGHL Radio LLC, which is owned by the Northern Broadcasting System and features programming from CBS News Radio, Compass Media Networks, and United Stations Radio Networks.
 KGHL's studios and offices are located in the Northern Broadcasting building on First Avenue North in downtown Billings; the transmitter is in Lockwood.

 KGHL was the first radio station in Billings and remained dominant into the 1980s.

 History

 Billings's first, Billings's only

 The Northwestern Auto Supply Company opened KGHL, broadcasting initially on 1350 kHz, on the evening of June 8, 1928; the first announcer heard over the station was Eric Thornton, who served as program director and was hired from KOIL in Council Bluffs, Iowa.
 The highlight of the inaugural program was a remote address by Governor John E. Erickson, speaking from the state capital of Helena; the equipment to enable the governor to deliver his remarks over the station was flown from Billings to Helena earlier that day in hazardous conditions, landing with an empty gasoline tank.
 Original studios for the station were located on the third floor of the auto supply company's building in downtown Billings; with limited room, some bands played on the roof.
 Northwestern had begun selling radios in 1924, but without a local station, they found sales and radio demonstrations difficult in the Billings area, where only one station was reliably received, KFKX at Hastings, Nebraska.
 KGHL was not the first radio station to operate in the state of Montana—that distinction belongs to KFBB (now KEIN) in Great Falls, Montana—but its arrival marked the beginning of a new era in broadcasting in the state with the 1928 commissioning of a new 568 ft self-supporting tower, one of the tallest in the United States at that time.
 The tower stood for 72 years until being demolished in 2020.
 In 1929 KGHL brought the first network radio programming to Montana when it aired the NBC broadcast of Herbert Hoover's inauguration.

 Over the course of the 1930s and 1940s, KGHL grew substantially.
 After General Order 40 had assigned the station a new frequency of 950 kHz, it raised its power to 500 watts in 1929 and then to 1,000 watts in 1930.
 The second power increase also included a transmitter move to a site outside of the city.
 The next year, it became a full NBC affiliate, with the ability to air programming from NBC's Red and Blue networks or its then-separate Gold and Orange circuits on the West Coast.
 In 1934, the station was allowed to operate experimentally on 780 kHz, which was extended until becoming permanent in 1936.
 Further technical boosts came later in the 1930s with a final power increase to 5,000 watts in 1938.
 NARBA moved KGHL, and other stations on 780, to 790 kHz.